 Transport services officers assist the public in their use of passenger transport services, maintain orderly conduct of passengers, patrol public transport to ensure safety and security on transport networks, and inspect tickets.

 Duties & Tasks of a Transport Services Officer

 - travel on trains, buses, trams and ferries, and attend stations to ensure that customer service and safety standards are met and vandalism is prevented

-participate in mobile patrols and attend to emergency operational and security requirements
+- participate in mobile patrols and attend to emergency operational and security requirements

-monitor passenger behaviour and take appropriate action
+- monitor passenger behaviour and take appropriate action

-provide travel information to passengers
+- provide travel information to passengers

-deal with or refer customer complaints
+- deal with or refer customer complaints

-provide physical assistance to passengers with disability
+- provide physical assistance to passengers with disability

-conduct ticket inspections to ensure payment of fares and issue infringement notices as necessary
+- conduct ticket inspections to ensure payment of fares and issue infringement notices as necessary

-carry out any other duties as required (such as submission of damage reports).
+- carry out any other duties as required (such as submission of damage reports).

 Shiftwork, weekend work, additional shifts during peak periods and travel are common in this occupation.